breatheco-de/content/src/content/lesson/how-to-create-unit-testing-with-Javascript-and-Jest.md

 ## Writing your first unit test with Jest

-Jest is the most popular unit testing framework in javascript, used by the biggest companies in the world and it has plugins that integrate amazing with front-end frameworks like React, Vue, Angular, etc.
+Jest is the most popular unit testing framework in javascript, used by big companies like airbnb, twitter, spotify and has plugins that integrate amazingly with front-end frameworks like React, Vue, Angular, etc.

+It requires almost 0 configuration to start using it, it is extremely fast and the error or feedback messages are very clear.

 ### Example Syntax